dashsnehashree/Dish-Diaries/README.md

 # Dish-Diaries
-This is a website created with HTML AND CSS
+This is a website which will give  Easy recipes for all type of  dishes